|

 30. Pack Ice Packs & An Insulated Cooler Bag

-Like packing containers, and sandwich bags, ice packs and a cooler are just in case items for food storage that I always find come in handy.
-These are for your food that need to stay cold while on a long distance road trip.
+Like packing containers, and sandwich bags, ice packs and a cooler are just in case items for food storage that always come in handy.
+You don’t have to worry about your food spoiling if you have any leftovers from dinner.

 31. Try Pack Lunch On A Long Distance Road Trip!